ZackPlauche/Windows-Wallpaper-Stealer/README.md

 The issue is that they're not saved as .png, .jpg, or any filetype useful for konwing that they're photos, and their names are just a huge mix of random letters and numbers, making them hard to find.

-Here's an example name I just pulled from my assets folder:
+Here's an example name I just pulled from my own assets folder:
 > 2cad6ab7697cb65703b03d91bec75d97376d32ba16c27beadf4ecd2e83d31dc3

 Not very pretty is it?